aws-amplify/docs/docs/start/getting-started/fragments/next/hosting.md

 Follow the steps in the Amplify console to choose the branch to connect, and deploy your app.

-> **Note**: Your CloudFront Distribution may take several minutes to go from "In Progress" to "Active".
-Visit your [CloudFront Console](https://console.aws.amazon.com/cloudfront/home) to monitor progress.

 After your site is successfully deployed, you'll see four green checkmarks.
 To view the live site, click on the automatically generated URL circled in red in the following screenshot.

 ![image](../../images/start-nextjs-deploy-3.png)